 Should this problem occur in your home or office, it is important to know the different stages of water damage.

 The first stage of water damage is when the water begins to spread from the source – horizontally or vertically, causing damage to your walls, ceilings, floors, and its contents.
 At this stage, there should be immediate action to reduce the cost of repair and cleanup.
-If you delay action, cost of repair, and clean up time they will increase drastically.
+If you delay action, cost of repair, and clean up time will increase drastically.